Cogito2012/NaiveBayesClassification/README.md

 Although the results are not very well, this code gives an example to implement Naive Bayes algorithm into practical classification problems.

 ## Usage
 To run the demo provided by the code, directly run the MATLAB script NBA_demo.m.
-If you want to use your won data, please prepare your data with the format required by the function run_classification.m.
+If you want to use your own data, please prepare your data with the format required by the function run_classification.m.